zachinjapan/my-gatsby-blog/content/blog/How I Respond to Application Rejections/index.md

 ## There are two things you can do to turn the situation around.

 1. Think about the questions that tripped you up.
-Write them down and perfect the answer.
+Then, write them down and perfect the answer.

 2. Send a thank-you email.